 - Walt Disney World Construction Updates

-*Many of the regular Hollywood Studios entertainment like fireworks shows, stage shows, and character meets are temporarily suspended.
+*Some of the regular Hollywood Studios entertainment like stage shows, parades, and character meets are temporarily suspended.
+Fantasmic! is back however and runs on a nightly basis.

 Nighttime spectaculars, including fireworks shows are always the most popular among guests, and Hollywood Studios has 5 of them depending on the season.